Content warning – The first paragraph of this piece describes the murder of George Floyd by Minneapolis police.

 The late philosopher Charles W. Mills might have referred to this “something more” as “white ignorance”.
 For Mills, “white ignorance” is a way of discussing white folks’ “particular cognitive orientation to the world, an aprioristic inclination to get certain kinds of things wrong”.
 For Mills, those “certain kinds of things” include anything related to “how the legacy of the past, as well as ongoing practices in the present, continues to handicap people of color now granted nominal juridical and social equality”.
 In other words, white people, in general, are ignorant of the racial oppression, historical and ongoing, that we benefit from.

 For Mills, white ignorance is not merely about mistaken beliefs.
-Rather, for Mills, this ignorance is more pervasive and agentive than can be accounted for by thinking about white ignorance as merely inaccurate or unlearned information.
+Rather, he explains that this ignorance is more pervasive and agentive than can be accounted for by thinking about it as merely inaccurate or unlearned information.
 At an individual level, white ignorance permeates the way we perceive the world.
 At a collective or institutional level, white ignorance permeates the way we have formally conceptualized the world, both past and present.

 Hence, Mills’ concept of white ignorance offers a powerful explanation for, amongst many other things, white folks’ recurring surprise at the oppression of Black people.
 Importantly, white ignorance stands in sharp contrast to Black knowing and Black experience on this and other topics.
 As the targets of anti-Black violence, Black folks are invested in knowing and passing down information that might help keep each other safe.